 "You promise me on that day you marry wiz me that you never goin' take me away across those oceans.
 Yes, you promise."
 "But Azalea, I am recalled.
 I must go.
 Now, be reasonable.
 These people who sent for me are my employers."
 She slipped to the floor and sat with her hands clasped about her huddled knees.
-"Velly well," she said after a moment.

 "You go.
 I will wait here for you."
 He sat down on the mat beside her and put his arm about her.